open-politics/open-politics-hq/README.md

 Why?

- The modern information landscape is a battlefield across thousands of documents, sources, and events.
+ The modern information landscape is a (see up) battlefield across thousands of documents, sources, and events.
 Reading and sorting everything is impossible.
 Conducting research with creative yet reliable methods is difficult.

 Our approach?